p2635/100-days-swift-ui/README.md

 - Day 20 - 22.
 Guess the Flag, a game to score the player depending on what country flags they get right.
 - Day 23 - 24.
 Build custom view modifiers and custom containers.
 - Day 25 - Rock Paper Scissors Game.

+**Days 26-34: Expanding your skills**

+- Day 26 - 28.
+BetterRest, this helps coffee drinkers to get a good night’s sleep based on machine learning.